 Document Negative Behavior

 Always document negative employee behavior in case you need to discipline or terminate the employee.
-Include details such as who, what, where, when and how.
+Include details such as who, what, where, when and how so records clearly support any actions you take.

 Screen Potential Employees

-As you consider potential employees, screen their attitudes and behaviors.
-Discern how candidates talk about former employers, co-workers and clients as well as how they respond to you and other team members they meet.
+When interviewing candidates, pay attention to how they talk about former employers, co-workers and clients and how they respond to you and other team members they meet.
 Their overall disposition, mood and emotion during the interview can indicate how they will act after they join your company.

 Consult Your Attorney and Insurance Agent

-While you can include behavior in your employee handbook, be sure your policy meets labor laws and can withstand unlawful termination suits.
-Your attorney and insurance agent can help you create a policy that protects both your and your employees’ rights as you ban negative attitudes from your company.
+While you can include behavior standards in your handbook, be sure your policy meets labor laws and can withstand claims of unlawful termination.
+Your attorney and insurance agent can help craft language and procedures that protect both your business and employees.